williamsmonee7-web/Monee-Williams/README.md

 👋 Hi, I'm Monee W. Williams, an aspiring Data Analyst with a strong foundation in Python, SQL, advanced spreadsheets, and data visualization.
 I enjoy working with data to uncover trends, solve problems, and support data-driven decision-making.
 Through personal projects and continuous learning, I've developed experience in data cleaning, analysis, reporting, and dashboard creation.

+📍 Based in Los Angeles, CA — not open to relocation

 🎮 Fun facts about me: I'm a longtime gaming enthusiast with a particular appreciation for classic titles and retro gaming.
 I enjoy learning new technologies, hiking, horror movies, anime, 90s & 20000s sitcoms, exploring data challenges, and finding creative ways to turn complex information into clear insights.

 🤝 I'm interested in participating in outsourcing and freelance projects where I can contribute my analytical skills, gain real-world experience, and help organizations make better use of their data.